-Seminar Instructor/Professor
+o Integrated Learning Instructor/Professor

-This individual is a clinical field faculty member or adjunct who facilitates the Integrative Learning Seminar course for Foundation year students.
+This individual is a clinical field faculty member or adjunct faculty who facilitates the Integrative Learning for Social Work Practice courses.
 He/she is also the student's Field Liaison.
 They report directly to the Assistant Dean of Field Education.

-MSW Student/Intern
+o MSW Student/Intern

-The designation of "intern" is often used to refer to the MSW student when they are placed in an agency and enrolled in the Field Internship while completing courses to earn a Master in Social Work degree.
+The designation of "intern" is often used to refer to the MSW student when they are placed in an agency and enrolled in the Field Practicum while completing courses to earn a Master in Social Work degree.

-Field Instructor
+o Field Instructor